Municipal Bond Insurance: The Basics

 You generally do not buy the insurance directly.
 Instead, you buy bonds that were issued with insurance.
 (Issuers arrange to have their bonds insured in order to attract more investors and improve the efficiency of their bond offerings.)
 Insured bonds are available through full-service and discount brokerage firms that sell municipal bonds.
 In addition, dealers may purchase insurance for uninsured bonds that are already trading in the secondary market.
 Broker-dealers and financial advisors may be able to obtain insurance on behalf of their clients for lots as small as $50,000.

-I own bonds insured by Financial Security Assurance (FSA), Radian Asset Assurance Inc. (Radian Asset) or CIFG Assurance North America, Inc. (CIFG NA).
+I own bonds insured by Financial Security Assurance (FSA), Radian Asset Assurance Inc. (Radian Asset), CIFG Assurance North America, Inc. (CIFG NA).
 Is that insurance valuable?